220.127.116.11 New information about ATI

 If more recent income information becomes available that would allow the Registrar to determine a more current indexed income for the parent, another adjusted taxable income will be determined and the assessment will be amended to use the more recent information.

 - the parent lodged their tax return on time, or still has time to lodge, his or her tax return on time as required under the income tax legislation (for example, under a relevant tax agent lodgement program), the date of effect of the amendment to the child support assessment will be the beginning of the relevant child support period where (CSA Act section 58A(2)).

 - the parent's ATI subsequently ascertained or later determined by the Registrar is higher than the amount previously determined, or

 - paragraphs (a) and (b) do not apply and the parent was genuinely unable to provide the Registrar with timely information due to the parent being unaware that an assessment had been made; ill-health; natural disaster; remote location; imprisonment; or other exceptional circumstances and the parent provided income information as soon as was practicable in the circumstances, or

 - paragraphs (a) and (b) do not apply and the parent resided overseas, was not required to lodge a tax return and the parent provided information about his or her income to the Registrar within a reasonable time in the circumstances.

-When making a decision about whether the circumstances prescribed by CSA Regs regulation 11 apply, the Registrar must consider all the relevant facts of the parent's particular circumstances and the extent to which they contributed to the parent's delay in providing information about their income to the Registrar.
+When making a decision about whether the circumstances prescribed by CSA Regs section 11 apply, the Registrar must consider all the relevant facts of the parent's particular circumstances and the extent to which they contributed to the parent's delay in providing information about their income to the Registrar.